 The aim of our proposal is to unite leaders and promising early career researchers from each of these disciplines with the overarching objective to forge a much-needed synthesis on the cellular, ecological, evolutionary and even theoretical/philosophical aspects of symbiosis and its role and importance in the evolution of life on Earth.
 This synthesis will aim to highlight points of consensus and underlying connections between these different fields, but also to identify aspects where future efforts of multidisciplinary work should best be focused on.

 Our overall goal is not only to stimulate fruitful discussions, future collaborations, and to establish an integrative framework for research in all these fields but also to identify the most important contemporary questions in the field of symbiotic research, which can only be tackled by the combination of different tools, approaches and expertise.

 Anja Spang Royal Netherlands Institute for Sea Research, The Netherlands

 Tom Williams Bristol University, UK

-John Archibald Dalhousie University, UK
+John Archibald Dalhousie University, Canada

 Thomas Bosch University of Kiel, Germany

-Michael Brockhurst University of York, UK
+Michael Brockhurst University of Sheffield, UK

-Andreas Brune Max Plank Institute, Germany
+Andreas Brune Max Planck Institute for Terrestrial Microbiology, Germany

 Cindy Castelle University of California, Berkeley, USA